Jakobi Meyers Player Prop Bets for NFL Week 17 | New England vs. Jacksonville 1/2/2022

 Matchup vs. Jacksonville

-- The Jaguars are giving up 242.4 passing yards per game this year, the NFL's 13th-ranked pass defense.
+- The 242.4 yards per game the Jaguars are allowing through the air makes them the NFL's 13th-ranked pass defense.

-- The Jaguars have given up 20 passing TDs this season (1.3 per game), ranking them sixth among NFL defenses.
+- The Jaguars' defense is sixth in the league, conceding 1.3 passing touchdowns per game.

 Recent Performances